python/cpython/Doc/library/configparser.rst

            # Did I mention we can indent comments, too?

+.. _unnamed-sections:

-Unnamed sections
+Unnamed Sections
 ----------------

-THe name of the first section (or unique) can be ommitted and values retrieved by the :const:`UNNAMED_SECTION` attribute.
+The name of the first section (or unique) may be omitted and values retrieved by the :const:`UNNAMED_SECTION` attribute.

 .. doctest::